Why can some white people easily grasp what Black people experience in the United States and others find it nearly impossible?

 Let’s swap out Black people for short-statured people.
-No average-sized person can fully understand the challenges that we Little People face: the physical challenges of living in a world is not built to our scale.
-Everyday items like staircases, upper kitchen cabinets, top shelves in grocery stores, and driving vehicles provide their own unique set of challenges . . . you get the picture.
+No average-sized person can fully understand the challenges that we Little People face: foremost, living in a world that is not built to our scale.
+Everyday items like staircases, upper kitchen cabinets, top shelves in grocery stores, and driving vehicles—each provides its own unique set of challenges.
 Then there are the day-to-day emotional challenges of dealing with people who gawk and stare.

 But there’s the universality of the human experience—situations and events that are common to every person’s time on earth—which transcends height.
 For now, let’s call that “humanity.”
 As a garden variety average-sized person, you will never fully understand what it’s like to stand forty-eight inches tall, but you surely can relate to being stared at.
 And you can certainly imagine what it would be like to have every eye in a room find you, regardless of the reason.